twitter/rsc/docs/relatedwork.md

 Lightbend Scala in many ways, including language design, modern theoretical foundations and innovations in compiler architecture.
 To the contrast, we are a one-trick pony, willing to go to the extreme to reach our target in compilation performance.
-We believe that Dotty and Reasonable Scala have complementary goals, so we will be definitely staying in touch with Martin and his team to exchange ideas.
+We believe that Dotty and Rsc have complementary goals, so we will be definitely staying in touch with Martin and his team to exchange ideas.

 ## [Typelevel Scala](https://github.com/typelevel/scala)